alanpich/tvImagePlus/core/components/imageplus/docs/examples.md

 ## Examples

 **Image+* could be used for several purposes.
-On this page you could find some Examples how to use it:
+On this page you find some examples how to use it:

 ### MIGX

-If you want to use *Image+* in MIGX you could define the *Image+* TV properties with a JSON string in the field 'Configs' textarea.
+If you want to use *Image+* in MIGX you could define all *Image+* TV properties with a JSON string in the 'Configs' textarea in the MIGX formtabs field configuration.
+The following properties are possible.

 ```
 {"targetWidth":""},
 {"targetHeight":""},
 {"targetRatio":""},
-{"thumbnailWidth":"2.5"},
+{"thumbnailWidth":""},
-{"allowAltTag":"2.5"}
+{"allowAltTag":""}
 ```

 You could show the thumbnail in the grid column by setting the renderer to 'ImagePlus.MIGX_Renderer'.
 At the moment you have to raw edit a MIGX configuration for that.